 The power of APIs is clear.
 Their ability to make design and development easier has transformed digital ecosystems across every industry.
 As the use of APIs continues to grow, we see brands, mobile platforms, and SaaS companies become reliant on their capabilities.
-Not only are they used to expand partnering, but the revenue-driving power continues to increase.
+Not only are they used to expand partnering, but their revenue-driving power continues to increase.

 In developing your API strategy, the monetization of the API will rise as a topic.
-Below we will compare and contrast some different API business models and we will outline some of the basic ways to monetize an API.
+Below we will compare and contrast some different API business models and outline some of the basic ways to monetize an API.

 The Encouragement Strategy

 With this strategy, access to the API is free.
 However, the goal is to encourage end users to distribute more resources from your application, which are tied to paid plans.
 If they are currently operating in a free plan and are successful with your digital offering, they are encouraged to move to a paid plan to support and maintain plans.